Home » Healthy Nutrition » Healthy Diets

 Apple vs. Smoothie

-When shopping for produce at the grocery store, I’ve noticed that more and more space is being dedicated to juices and smoothies.
+When shopping for produce at the grocery store, I’ve noticed that more and more space is being dedicated to fruit juices and smoothies.
 Instead of buying one apple for a snack, I can have three and a half apples – plus five blackberries, four raspberries, four strawberries and half a banana.
 That sounds a lot healthier and better for you than a plain old boring piece of fruit, right?

 fruit-smoothie